Explore our expert-made templates & start with the right one for you.

 You can keep the raw data in the staging area forever if the data is used downstream for analytics or compliance.
 The data is purged after the retention period if you define the

 SQLake is Upsolver’s newest offering.
 It lets you build and run reliable data pipelines on streaming and batch data via an all-SQL experience.
-Try it for free.
+Try it for free for 30 days.
 No credit card required.
 And continue the discussion and ask questions in our Slack Community.